drunomics/nuxtjs-drupal-ce/README.md

 - `exposeAPIRouteRules`: If enabled, the module will create a Nitro server handler that proxies API requests to Drupal backend.
 Defaults to `true` for SSR (it's disabled for SSG).

+- `passThroughHeaders`: Response headers to pass through from Drupal to the client.
+Defaults to ['cache-control', 'content-language', 'set-cookie', 'x-drupal-cache', 'x-drupal-dynamic-cache'].
+Note: This is only available in SSR mode.

 ## Overriding options with environment variables

 Runtime config values can be overridden with environment variables via `NUXT_PUBLIC_` prefix.
 Supported runtime overrides: